 For some people, it might be easy to stop drinking for a few weeks or reduce alcohol intake to a minimum.
 For others, this might not be a sustainable solution.

 If you are struggling with alcohol addiction symptoms, cutting back isn’t usually possible.
 Most people who have battled alcohol addictions will agree that one drink is all it takes to make you want more.

 Where other people might be more than happy to stick to one drink here and there, one drink is usually just the start for a heavy drinker.

 Are you struggling to keep your drinking under control and experiencing alcoholism symptoms?
-Do you know it’s affecting your health, but still find yourself drinking more than you mean to night after night?
+Do you know it’s affecting your health, but still drink more than you mean to night after night?

 If so, it’s time to get support.
 I was in exactly the same position not too long ago.
-I know how hard the idea of not drinking can feel, which is why I have created a program for others like me.
+I know how hard the idea of not drinking can feel, so I have created a program for others like me.

 Need Help Ditching the Drink and the Damaging Inflammation It Causes?

-If your alcohol consumption is not what you want it to be, and you’re having trouble getting it under control, I can help.
+If your alcohol consumption is not what you want it to be, and you’re having trouble controlling it, I can help.